2019-Spring-CSC-386/p00-project-1-martinjoh-hughesje/README.md

 ---
 ## Purpose

 Our Project needs to solve the issue of getting the right ammount of sleep.
 We will do this by looking up appropriate information pertaining to what is the right ammount of time a person needs in order to nap, and feel fully rested.
-The Embedded system will then wake them up in the approprate ammount of time.
-The device will act as an alarm set to the right ammount of time for a comfortable, and healthy nap.
+Once the user selects the amount of time that works for his napping schedule, the Embedded system will then wake them up in the approprate ammount of time.
+The device will act as an alarm set to the right ammount of time for a comfortable, efficient, and healthy nap.

 ## Initial Design Plan
 *[Fritzing website](http://fritzing.org/home/ "Fritzing website" (for our diagram)*